fjdu/isotopize/README.md

     isotopize config_new.dat
 ```

-The converted file will be produced in the same directory with "isotopized"
+The converted file will be put in the same directory with "isotopized"
 attached to the original file name.

 ## File format conversion